Savannah Police arrest Cedar Street shooting suspect

-SAVANNAH, Ga (WSAV) – Savannah Police announcing an arrest in a January shooting investigation.
+SAVANNAH, Ga (WSAV) – Savannah Police have arrested a man in connection with a January shooting investigation.

 Police say the shooting stemmed from a domestic incident.
 Detectives were able to identify Baker as the shooter.